jaygriggs/AsteroidsYo/C++ Version/README.md

 Brew.js version has many bugs including performance issues and also freezes when docked.

 Switchbrew C++ version 1.01 has no known bugs
+*Slowdown to 30FPS during final credits

 Please report issues through GitHub